Cary’s Most Trusted Experts for

 Crawl Space Encapsulation Option #1: CrawlBarrier®

-Our process commences with the installation of a polyethylene vapor barrier on the crawlspace ground of your Cary residence.
+Our process commences with the installation of a polyethylene crawl space vapor barrier on the crawlspace ground of your Cary residence.
 We offer various options for the vapor barrier, including 10-mil, 10-mil reinforced, 12-mil reinforced, or 16-mil reinforced, all surpassing the strength of 6-mil products mandated by building codes.
 The vapor barrier is secured in place using heavy-gauge galvanized liner staples, meticulously rolled up at the foundation piers, and along the perimeter walls.
 Subsequently, it is sealed to the walls using CrawlBarrier® and taped at all foundation piers and panel seams.

 Next, we mechanically fasten CrawlBarrier® to the perimeter walls of the crawlspace and meticulously tape all panel seams.
 To further seal the space, we utilize foam board and foam spray to seal the foundation vents.